Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected Payoffs: Abstract

 \section{Abstract}

-We study countably infinite Markov decision processes (MDPs) with transition rewards.
-The $\limsup$ (resp.\ $\liminf$) threshold objective is to maximize the probability that the $\limsup$ (resp.\ $\liminf$) of the infinite sequence of transition rewards is non-negative.
+{ We study Markov decision processes (MDPs) with a countably infinite number of states.
+The $\limsup$ (resp.\ $\liminf$) threshold objective is to maximize the probability that the $\limsup$ (resp.\ $\liminf$) of the infinite sequence of directly seen rewards is non-negative.
 We establish the complete picture of the strategy complexity of these objectives, i.e., the upper and lower bounds on the memory required by $\eps$-optimal (resp.\ optimal) strategies.

-We then apply these results to solve two open problems from Sudderth \cite[p.1 and p.11]{Sudderth:2020} about the strategy complexity of optimal strategies for the \emph{expected} $\limsup$ (resp.\ $\liminf$) payoff.
+We then apply these results to solve two open problems from \cite[p.43 and p.53]{Sudderth:2020} about the strategy complexity of optimal strategies for the \emph{expected} $\limsup$ (resp.\ $\liminf$) payoff. }